 In April 2018, The Elms Hotel and Spa was bought by Horizon - Midway Hotel Group and the owners began another multi-million dollar renovation.
-Updates to all guestrooms, spa, pool, patios, cafe, bars, and restaurant will be ongoing through 2021.
+Updates to all guestrooms, spa, pool, patios, cafe, bars, and restaurant were completed in Spring of 2022.